 - Use your CSR to brand your company as different and set apart from your competitors.

-- Convey a transparent, relevant message that’s easy to understand by your constituents.
+- Convey a clear, relevant message that’s easy to understand by your constituents.

-No doubt a strong SBC is nothing without a solid business structure and are providing a valuable service or product to the community.
-But if one ingrains CSR into their daily business activities and then uses social branding to get their message out, they could be able to increase their SBC.
+No doubt a reliable SBC is nothing without a solid business structure and are providing a valuable service or product to the community.
+But if one ingrains CSR into their daily business activities, they could increase their SBC.

 Here are a few outstanding social branding campaigns to give you an idea of what’s possible when corporate social responsibility and social branding come together: